jiannazzone/RetroDECK/wiki-rtd/docs/wiki_controllers/controllers-steamdeck.md

 | :---                    | :---:                    |       :---:          |  :---:     |
 | Insert Credit           |  `Select`                |     `RetroArch`  `MAME` `FBNeo`    |            |

-## Steam Input - Radial Menu System
+## RetroDECK Layout - Radial Menu System

 #### Is there a quick way to go back to the top of the radial menu system?
 Yes, just press  on the `HK` trigger buttons: `L4` or `R4` or `Select`